Monday, October 26, 2009

 I became quite serious about my journal & perhaps, even obsessed!

-i developed the calligraphic block style of my handwriting from my father's curious mix of caps & lower case handwriting & my art student's fascination with the rather standard draftsman's block style & those old speedball pens we used for making posters in high school.
+I developed the calligraphic block style of my handwriting from my father's curious mix of caps & lower case handwriting & my art student's fascination with the rather standard draftsman's block style & those old speedball pens we used for making posters in high school.
 I lettered myriad signs for the department store where I worked during High School.
 I abandoned cursive when my handwriting was quite young, as can be seen if I try to use that form now.
 After years' habit & development, my handwriting has developed a strong familiarity as part of my identity & even a certain fame.

 Long before any sort of writing style with the ideas words can convey, I was developing a sense of how they should look... indeed, that is no small part of how I think with words now.
 Committing one's everyday thoughts to such ink invites fastidious forethought... even as the first mandate is to capture the moment.

 I wanted it to look good as well as being legible.
-At first I tried the notion that each page was a calendar day, but the accumulation waste of paper quickly became evident as I would almost never finish writing that much in 24 hours... even as I attempted using the blank trail to guilt-trip myself into more diligence.
+At first I tried the notion that each page was a calendar day, but the accumulation wasted of paper quickly became evident as I would almost never finish writing that much in 24 hours... even as I attempted using the blank trail to guilt-trip myself into more diligence.

 I began to read the unwritten tales of some pages... analyzing my state or mood by the slant of the lines.
 I sometimes tried to project my life through it, making affirmations.
 That was as iffy in ink as it is in the ephemeral world... but I appreciate the clarity of idea that notion teaches: "Be careful what you wish for..."

 I studied my calligraphy, practicing nuance to reveal or disguise the word's wells & walls, to enhance one glyph's relationship to its neighbors.
 Early on I needed to consider whether I would draw in my journal, or reserve it for words alone.
-I love that the proper verb for making an Icon is "to write" rather than "to paint"... so I appreciate how drawings can be "literal", but I decided that the obviously more messy process of drawing was better kept out of these pages...
+I love that the proper verb for making an Icon is "to write" rather than "to paint"... so I appreciate how drawings can be "literal, but I decided that the obviously more messy process of drawing was better kept out of these pages...
 I maintain other books for that kind of thinking.
 Still my love of symbols & glyphs required some visual notes.

 I played with my journal.
 I studied myself inside it.
 I was often literally living it.